-Figure S2: (a) Axial point spread function. (b) Phase noise of the system plotted as a function of time for the glass-water interface. (c) Recorded interferogram of the positive USAF target; inset is zoomed region showing the interference fringes around the coated pattern. (d) 3D reconstructed map from the measured interferogram.
+Supplementary Figure 2: Calibration results of the system. (a) Axial point spread function. (b) Phase noise of the system plotted as a function of time for the glass-water interface. (c) Recorded interferogram of the positive USAF target; inset is zoomed region showing the interference fringes around the coated pattern. (d) 3D reconstructed map from the measured interferogram.
 The phase is converted into the height map; inset shows the line profile of the region indicated by dotted red line.

-S3.
-Phase suppression recovery of membrane fluctuations presence of glass interface reflection
+Supplementary Note 3: Accurate displacement measurement of membrane fluctuations in the presence of glass interface reflection

 In the proposed multi-point scanning confocal phase microscope, the reference field is generated by the specular reflection from a highly reflective coverglass interface, located at an off-focal plane, underneath the cell.
 This approach provides a highly phase-stabilized reference, which is critical for desired phase measurement stability.
 However, the presence of strong signal from the glass interface also suppresses the measured phase associated with the fluctuating membrane.
 Previous literature suggests that the presence of strong reflector, in close proximity to the interface of interest, leads to suppressed phase measurement in low-coherence depth-resolved optical imaging systems [2].
 We note that the approach presented in Ref [3] is based on point-illumination, where several measurements are needed to account for phase leakage.
 We developed a systematic approach to recover the accurate phase from light contribution from different interfaces using a single wide-field interferogram.
 In the following, we describe the theoretical model, simulations, and experimental results presenting accurate measurement of membrane fluctuations in healthy red blood cells (RBCs).
 For validation, we also measured RBC membrane fluctuations using two additional systems, namely, diffraction phase microscope (DPM) [3] and dynamic speckle illumination phase microscope [4].